adamdai/magmacam/README.md

 with the ice40 magma circuits in the IceStick/HX8K folders, and instead must be compiled to verilog separately then combined with any programs that use them at the verilog level.
-For example, the `rescale` ice40 module uses the aetherling module `downscale_sub`, so in `rescale.py`, the downscale circuit is declared and wired up, and the verilog for the program (sat `rescale_test.v`) is generated, but the definition and implementation of the downscale circuit exists in `downscale_sub.py`, so the verilog `downscale_sub.v` must be generated separately by first calling `python downscale_sub.py` to create a json file then runnning `./coreir_compile downscale_sub HX8K`
+For example, the `rescale` ice40 module uses the aetherling module `downscale_sub`, so in `rescale.py`, the downscale circuit is declared and wired up, and the verilog for the program (say `rescale_test.v`) is generated, but the definition and implementation of the downscale circuit exists in `downscale_sub.py`, so the verilog `downscale_sub.v` must be generated separately by first calling `python downscale_sub.py` to create a json file then runnning `./coreir_compile downscale_sub HX8K` which places the output verilog in the build folder of the the HX8K directory, where it can be concatenated to `rescale_test.v` and the resulting file synthesized and uploaded to the FPGA.

 ### downscale
 The `downscale.py` module takes a grayscale image as a stream of pixels (1 pixel per clock) and produces a downscaled version by summing together neighboring blocks of pixel values.
 It uses a linebuffer which stores sections of the image and outputs a sliding window of pixels and a parallel add module to sum these groups of pixels when they become valid.
 This module is used in the arducam pipeline to scale the 320x240 image to 16x16 using a 20x15 window.